-1. Undercoat the model black.
+1. Undercoat the Plague Marine black.
 I use Vallejo Surface Primer and an airbrush.
 You can hand paint on a Primer or use an aerosol.

 3. Wash over all the green armour with Seraphim Sepia.
 Load up a large brush but be careful as always not to get Shade in the ferule (metal part where the bristles are held).